 I am easy on myself when things go wrong: Yes No Needs work

 Ideally, you have checked all “yes” answers.
 But, if you have more than 2 or 3 “no” or “needs work” answers, it’s time to take steps to get the help you so desperately need.

 The good news is that help does exist.
 If you haven’t yet, ask family and friends for help.
 You may be surprised at the number of people willing to step up.

-Help is also available through government and community resources.
+Furthermore, help is also available through government and community resources.
 If you need help sorting through the services available, give our Savannah elder law firm a call so we can help you sort through the choices as well as talk you through the options for paying for them and protecting your elderly loved one’s nest egg.

-The moral of this post is that being a great caregiver REQUIRES that you take care of yourself.
+Finally, the moral of this post is that being a great caregiver REQUIRES that you take care of yourself.
 The better you feel the better your loved one will feel.
 We promise!